M1chaCH/portfolio/README.md

 # Portfolio

-In this repository I am creating my Portfolio.
+In this repo I am creating my Portfolio.
-Every major version will be released to a tag.
-The latest version will always be deployed with github pages.

-# tech-stack
-For this project I have decided to use Svelte as my base and GSAP for animations.
+This is a rather long journey because I have no clue how I'm going to design this.